Exact Terms

 Buyer Messaging term

-Tone of voice: meaning, examples, and AI prompt use.
+Tone of voice: meaning, examples, and expert terminology.

 Controls how the writing feels while keeping the message intact.